About the Performance degree

 Click here for a model Schedule Guide.
 (This link connects you to a chart of PDF files.)

-Students planning to major in Theatre should avoid THR 2010 Analyzing Style and Form: Theatre.
-This course is a survey that is part of the "Analyzing Style and Form" theme in the General Education curriculum.
+Students planning to major in Theatre should avoid THR 2010 The Theatre Experience.
+This course is a survey that is part of the "Imagination, Innovation, and Meaning" theme in the General Education curriculum.
 Majors should enroll in THR 2005 Page and Stage, which is part of the "How We Tell Stories" theme.